We are really pleased to have been reaccredited with Healthy Schools Status.

 Our PSHE curriculum, after school clubs, school lunches, Forest School and PE lessons all contribute to the health of your child.

-We will continue to make Healthy Schools a priority for 2018-19, including the addition of three themed multi-cultural days in which
+We will continue to make Healthy Schools a priority for 2019-20, including the continuation of our exciting multi-cultural days in which

 the whole school will take part in a variety of activities.
-We will also be introducing three seasonal whole school country walks.
+We will also be participating in three seasonal whole school country walks, so we can enjoy the beautiful

 Ridgewell School Allotment